 Borrowed Precious Metals.
-Inventories include amounts borrowed from suppliers and customers that arise from various arrangements including unallocated metal positions held by customers in the Company's inventory, as well as amounts due to suppliers for the use of consigned inventory, and shortages in unallocated metal positions held by the Company in the supplier's inventory.
+Borrowed precious metals inventories include: (1) unallocated metal positions held by customers in the Company's inventory, (2) amounts due to suppliers for the use of consigned inventory, (3) metals held by suppliers as collateral on advanced pool metals, and (4) shortages in unallocated metal positions held by the Company in the supplier's inventory.
 Unallocated or pool metal represents an unsegregated inventory position that is due on demand, in a specified physical form, based on the total ounces of metal held in the position.
-Amounts under these arrangements require delivery either in the form of precious metals or cash.
-Corresponding obligations related to liabilities on borrowed metals are reflected on the condensed consolidated balance sheets and totaled \$19.5 million and \$5.6 million as of December 31, 2017 and June 30, 2017, respectively.
+Amounts due under these arrangements require delivery either in the form of precious metals, or cash.
+The Company's inventories included borrowed precious metals with market values totaling \$243.3 million and \$5.6 million as of March 31, 2018 and June 30, 2017, respectively, with a corresponding offsetting obligation reflected as liabilities on borrowed metals on the condensed consolidated balance sheets.

 Product Financing Arrangements.
 Inventories include amounts for obligations under product financing arrangements.
 The Company enters into a product financing agreement for the transfer and subsequent re-acquisition of gold and silver at an agreed-upon price based on the spot price with a third party finance company.
 This inventory is restricted and is held at a custodial storage facility in exchange for a financing fee, by the third party finance company.
 During the term of the financing, the third party finance company holds the inventory as collateral, and both parties intend for the inventory to be returned to the Company at an agreed-upon price based on the spot price on the finance arrangement termination date.
 These transactions do not qualify as sales and have been accounted for as financing arrangements in accordance with ASC 470-40 Product Financing Arrangements.
 The obligation is stated at the amount required to repurchase the outstanding inventory.
 Both the product financing and the underlying inventory are carried at fair value, with changes in fair value included in cost of sales in the condensed consolidated statements of income.
-Such obligations totaled \$120.2 million and \$135.3 million as of December 31, 2017 and June 30, 2017, respectively.
+Such obligations totaled \$97.4 million and \$135.3 million as of March 31, 2018 and June 30, 2017, respectively.

 The Company mitigates market risk of its physical inventories and open commitments through commodity hedge transactions (seeNote 11.)
-As of December 31, 2017 and June 30, 2017, the unrealized gains (losses) resulting from the difference between market value and cost of physical inventories were\$5.6 million and \$(4.5) million, respectively.
+As of March 31, 2018 and June 30, 2017, the unrealized gains (losses) resulting from the difference between market value and cost of physical inventories were\$(3.7) million and \$(4.5) million, respectively.